Code-Institute-Submissions/jackhendrick-Milestone1/README.md

   destination.</p>

   <h2>Deployment</h2>
-  <p>I built this website with Gitpod IDE which can be launched from any Github page.The deploted site will automatically update with every new commit
+  <p>I built this website with Gitpod IDE which can be launched from any Github page.
+The deployed site will automatically update with every new commit
      to the master branch</p>